PandaWood/jquery.rubyann/README.markdown

 #### Run
 `npm install` or `yarn` - installs the (NPM) dependencies ([yarn](https://yarnpkg.com/) is highly recommended)

-`npm release` transpiles all source and minifies the main plugin source to 'dist' directory and also runs the qunit test suite
+`npm run release` transpiles all source and minifies the main plugin source to 'dist' directory

 `npm run test` transpiles and runs the test suite